 Signs of drug or alcohol exposure in a newborn may provide grounds for challenging custody and determining parental rights after birth.
 If a father believes that a mother's behavior will jeopardize the health of his unborn child, he should contact his state's child welfare agency.
-Some states allow the father to press charges against the mother if her actions can harm the fetus.
-In addition, evidence of drug or alcohol abuse can be used by the father to seek greater custody of the child once it's born.
+In addition, evidence of drug or alcohol abuse can be used by the father to seek greater custody of the child once the child is born.

 Protect Your Rights as a Father: Talk to an Attorney Today

 The law addresses fathers' rights, before birth and after, with respect to the child's welfare.
 Protect your child's interests, and your rights as a father, by talking to an attorney.
 Get started today by contacting an experienced family law attorney near you.